T. Siddique

-T. Siddique (born 1 June 1974) is an Indian politician and as of 2021 was one of the three Working Presidents of Kerala PCC and a member of the Indian National Congress.
+Thuvakkodu Siddique (born 1 June 1974) is an Indian politician who is serving as the Member of the Legislative Assembly for Kalpetta Assembly Constituency as of 2021 and is currently serving as the Minister for Agriculture in the Government of Kerala.
+He is one of the three Working Presidents of Kerala PCC and a member of the Indian National Congress.

 Political career

-He was a KSU leader and union chairman at Devagiri College, Kozhikode.
+He was a KSU leader and union chairman at St. Joseph's College Devagiri, Kozhikode.
 He was the former state president of the Youth Congress Kerala, KPCC General Secretary and KPCC Vice President.
 In 2014, he contested from Kasaragod Lok Sabha Constituency.
 He lost to CPIM Candidate P Karunakaran by slight margin in Communist bastion.
 In 2016, he contested from Kunnamangalam Assembly constituency in Kerala Assembly election.
 He lost to PTA Rahim in the left wave at Kunnamangalam, the CPIM stronghold.
 In 2019, he got Wayanad Loksabha seat for contest, he started election campaign after KPCC President Mullappally Ramachandran's Wayanad candidate declaration.
 AICC president Rahul Gandhi decided to contest from Wayanad along with Amethi Loksabha seat after some days.
 Then, T Siddique decided to withdraw his candidature from Wayanad Loksabha seat with pleasure.
 Rahul Gandhi contested from Wayanad and won with record margin.
 In 2021, Rahul Gandhi decided to give Kalpetta Assembly Constituency seat to T Siddique.
 He contested from Kalpetta Assembly Constituency from Wayanad District.
 He defeated the Left Front's LJD candidate M. V. Shreyams Kumar in CPM's sitting seat.
 T Siddique is current MLA of Kalpetta Assembly Constituency.

+He contested from Kalpetta Assembly Constituency from Wayanad District in 2026.
+He defeated the Left Front's LDF candidate P. K. Anilkumar.